 - Do not just seek solutions, fix the problem!

 - There are many variables between companies and those variables will influence operations and solutions, therefore solutions must always be case driven and specific to the problem being addressed.
 A one size fits all solution does not offer the client a customized solution.

-- Before trying to find the answers, you must have a clear understanding of the objectives.
+- Before trying to find the answers for interviews, you must have a clear understanding of the objectives.
 Always ask the right questions to ensure you have a comprehensive understanding of the client’s questions and expectations.
 If you do not have a clear understanding of the end objectives, your analysis will not support the right recommendations.